liyutong343/liyutong343/README.md

 - 🥰 Hi, I’m @liyutong343!

-- 🌱 I’m currently learning EE in thu!
+- 🌱 I’m currently learning EE in THU!

 - 📫 You can reach me by email: 1871637628@qq.com